Last Updated: 2025-10-21 Tue 14:18

 input.txt EDIT Problem 2 Input for puzzlebox, fill this in

-3 Problem 1: Clock Display Assembly Functions
+3 Problem 1: Battery Assembly Functions

-int set_display_from_tod(tod_t tod, int *display)
+int set_display_from_batt(batt_t batt, int *display)

-int clock_update()
+int batt_update()

-Update global CLOCK_DISPLAY_PORT using the previous two functions.
+Update global BATT_DISPLAY_PORT using the above functions.

 3.1 Hand-Code Your Assembly